-• Owing to its heavy dependence on local rainfall and recharge, and to its downstream location, the Boteti and ephemeral pans are significantly at risk of climate change.

-- Several water futures impact upon the delta with loss of some species and some abundance, and significant changes in the extent of the seasonal and permanent swamps.
-However, in none but the most extreme futures, will the delta be entirely lost, with only shifting "areas" of permanent and seasonal inundation in most futures. - Lack of development in the Cuito buffers the impacts of climate-development scenarios on the Kavango and the delta. - Developments in the Cubango largely impact upon Angola, while developments within the Cuito will have serious impacts upon the Kavango, delta, and downstream pans. - The Cuito river is almost in pristine condition and should have status in terms of protection, particularly given its importance in maintaining downstream integrity.
+- Owing to its heavy dependence on local rainfall and recharge, and to its downstream location, the Boteti and ephemeral pans are significantly at risk of climate change. - Several water futures impact the delta with loss of some species and some abundance, and significant changes in the extent of the seasonal and permanent swamps.
+However, in none but the most extreme futures will the delta be entirely lost, with only shifting "areas" of permanent and seasonal inundation in most futures.